mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 products to the colonists and their fledgling civilization.
 The Albian and Imperial governments claim that the only way the Cordillonian Dream can happen in short order is by using established corporations.
 Waiting for local industry to germinate will take decades, if not a century.
-Would- be colonial entrepreneurs have cried foul, complaining they are being deliberately shut out of the planet's future, some going so far to say that colonists are being set-up to be the designated slave labour force of Cordillon.
+Would-be colonial entrepreneurs have cried foul, complaining they are being deliberately shut out of the planet's future, some going so far to say that colonists are being set-up to be the designated slave labour force of Cordillon.
 Despite their complaints, companies like GeDeCo seem